annaric/Tailored-Gamification-Recommender/README.md

 - Learning style based on Felder-Silverman: Active/Reflective, Visual/Verbal, Sequential/Global, Sensor/Intuitive
 - Learning Activity Type (LAT) based on Blooms Taxonomy: Remember, Understand, Apply, Analyze, Evaluate, Create

-## Architecture and Technologies
+## Architecture
 This Project is realized with a Layered Architecture:
 - Presentation Layer:
-    - RecommenderSystemUI
+    - RecommenderSystemUI: User Interface to provide the parameter and get results from the recommender system.
 - Application Layer:
-    - Element Manager: processes requests for element information
+    - Element Manager: processes requests for element information to provide the user with via UI.
     - Recommendation Manager: forwards requests to recommendation engines (and assembles results)
 -  Domain Layer:
     - GenderBasedRecommender: returns a rating of how suiting each gamification element is based on the gender.